ngothachlam/devlead-tool/trunk/readme.txt

 For testing soap and httpclient interaction.
 Try JiraSoapClientFunctionalTest and ... respectively.

 TODO:
+* Present Board Panel's board stats
+	User gives: Length of Sprint, Where in current sprint Given from panel: Total Dev Estimates, Total QA Estimates, Remaining Dev Est, Remaining QA Estimates Calculate further: Estimated length of sprint
+	Add further: Show no of bugs, merges in sprint as well.
+* Add Types: Bug, Merge, Other (to be parsed in board stats)

 *BUG: The file name is not loaded onto the planner on the first load.

 *Add a new sprint screen: